w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ### Generating the Session Keys

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
-This is what associates your validator node with your Controller account on Polkadot.
+This is what associates your validator node with your stash account on Polkadot.

 #### Option 1: PolkadotJS-APPS